Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 4. `gcp_update_mysqldb_script.py`

-## 6. Description of Cron Job Outputs
+## 6. Description of CRON Job Outputs

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**